Scientists remove 98 ‘murder hornets’ in Washington state

 When the hornets stopped coming out of the nest, the team pumped carbon dioxide into the tree to kill or anesthetize any remaining hornets.
 They then sealed the tree with spray foam, wrapped it again with cellophane, and finally placed traps nearby to catch any potential survivors or hornets who may have been away during the operation and returned to the tree.
 The work was completed by 9 a.m.

-“We congratulate the Washington State Department of Agriculture for eradicating this nest,” said Osama El-Lissy, deputy administrator of the U.S. Department of Agriculture’s Plant Protection and Quarantine program.
-“Thanks to their expertise and innovation, this nest is no longer a threat to honeybees in the area. ‘’
+“We congratulate the Washington State Department of Agriculture for eradicating this nest,” said Osama El-Lissy, Deputy Administrator of the U.S. Department of Agriculture’s Plant Protection and Quarantine program.
+“Thanks to their expertise and innovation, this nest is no longer a threat to honey bees in the area. ‘’

 Entomologists will now try to determine whether the nest had begun to produce new queens.